 This split pea wrap has all the familiar flavors of Indian food—spice, freshness, boldness—but put into a super healthy veggie wrap that will change your mind about what a veggie wrap can be.

-Here at Salt & Wind we use beans in all sorts of places from sides to dips to soup but this salad is something we turn to time and again.
-If you come visit me, you're bound to see a vat of beans simmering away in prep for a dip or just a really good bowl of beans.
+Here at Salt & Wind we use beans in all sorts of places from sides to dips to soup and salad so we have a lot of beans recipe ideas.
+If you come visit, you’re bound to see a vat of beans simmering away in prep for a dip or just a really good bowl of beans.

 Speaking of, I'm all for convenience when it comes to food but I really believe that using dried beans (well, all pulses for that matter) instead of canned beans is a really easy step that makes a HUGE difference in your cooking.
 If you feel like you've never had good beans, then check out my friend, Steve Sando's company Rancho Gordo, that has such beautiful heirloom beans (and tons of great recipe ideas), you're sure to become a convert.